-- 1) The "total" number of personnel engaged in radiation work is the sum of all the numbers recorded at each nuclear facility.
+- 1) The "total" number of personnel engaged in radiation work is the sum of all numbers recorded at each nuclear facility.
 Therefore, workers who have worked at more than one facility are counted more than once. - 2) The "total exposure dose" values for "employees" and "others" have been rounded to the nearest whole number.
-For certain data the sum of "employees" and "others" does not correspond to the "total," which is an error due to the above-described calculation method. - 3) The "average dose" values were rounded to two decimal places. - 4) Reactors have been included in the "unit number of reactors" only after reaching the first critical state. - 5) The exposure dose of personnel who have worked at both the Tokai Power Station and the Tokai Daini Power Station of the Japan Atomic Power Co., Ltd. has been calculated at these two plants through the process of double counting. - (3) According to these reports, the records of occupational exposure at commercial reactor facilities in FY1980 were lower than the exposure limit (3 rems per 3 months) prescribed by a notification based on the Nuclear Reactor Regulation Law at all the nuclear plants.
+For certain data the sum of "employees" and "others" does not correspond to the "total," which is an error due to the above-described calculation method. - 3) The "average dose" values were rounded to two decimal places. - 4) Reactors have been included in the "unit number of reactors" only after reaching the first critical state. - 5) The exposure dose of personnel who have worked at both the Tokai Power Station and the Tokai Daini Power Station of the Japan Atomic Power Co., Ltd. has been calculated at these two plants through the process of double counting. - (3) According to these reports, the records of occupational exposure at commercial reactor facilities in FY1981 were lower than the exposure limit (3 rems per 3 months) prescribed by a notification based on the Nuclear Reactor Regulation Law at all nuclear plants, except for one case of skin radiation exposure at the Tokai Power Station of the Japan Atomic Power Co., Ltd.

-The comparison between exposure records in FY1980 and periods of periodical inspections of the plants, etc., is shown in Table 1.
-Except for the gas-cooled reactor (GCR) facility at the Tokai Power Station, where the exposure records were averaged out during the course of the year, most of the radiation exposure took place in association with out-of-service work such as periodical inspections, etc., at boiling-water reactor (BWR) facilities and pressurized-water reactor (PWR) facilities.
+The comparison between exposure records in FY1981 and periods of periodical inspections of the plants, etc., is shown in Table 1, which indicates that most of the radiation exposure took place in association with out-of-service work such as periodical inspections, etc.

-Among the works carried out during periodical inspections in FY1980, the major ones with relatively high records of radiation exposure are the work associated with countermeasures against stress-corrosion cracks (SCCs); work associated with in-service inspections (ISIs); work associated with control-rod drive mechanism, pump and valve inspection work, etc.; for BWRs and inspection and maintenance work associated with steam generators; work to cut elbow splitters at the entrances of primary coolant pumps; and pump, piping and valve inspection work, etc., for PWRs.
+Among the works carried out during periodical inspections, the major ones with relatively high records of radiation exposure are the work associated with countermeasures against stress-corrosion cracks (SCCs); work associated with inservice inspections (ISIs); work associated with control-rod drive mechanism, pump and valve inspection works, etc., for boiling water reactor (BWR) facilities; and inspection and maintenance work associated with steam generators, pumps, piping and valve inspection work, etc., for pressurized water reactor (PWR) facilities.
+However, the works associated with countermeasures against SCCs at BWRs are expected to decrease hereafter, since the majority of such work is nearly complete.